iter8-tools/iter8/mkdocs/docs/getting-started/quick-start.md

 Create baseline and candidate versions of your app.
 === "Istio"
     Deploy the [`bookinfo` microservice application](https://istio.io/latest/docs/examples/bookinfo/) including two versions of the `productpage` microservice.
 The two versions have different color text, red and green.
-You will use an A/B test to determine which version yields a greater number of books purchased.
+You will use an A/B test to determine which version yields a greater number of books purchased and satisfies latency and error rate objectives.

     ```shell
     kubectl apply -f $ITER8/samples/istio/quickstart/namespace.yaml